Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Introduction

 Graph “pre‑training and prompt tuning” \cite{sun2022gppt,liu2023graphprompt,fang2024universal,sun2023all,yu2024non} has recently emerged as a powerful paradigm for handling data scarcity in graph‑based learning.
 By freezing a pre‑trained Graph Neural Network (GNN) and injecting small, learnable prompt structures (e.g., virtual nodes, subgraphs, or modified edges) into the input, one can adapt the model pretrained on graphs using self-supervision to new tasks on a target graph without updating its full parameter set.
 Under limited supervision, these prompts effectively bridge the gap between downstream objectives and the original pre‑training task, boosting knowledge transfer.
 Despite initial success, existing prompt tuning methods rely on the homophily assumption, learning node similarities in pre-training to empower downstream tasks.
 However, real-world graphs often contain heterophilic edges, meaning connections between dissimilar nodes, which leads to low homophily.
 Recent work \cite{yu2024non} shows that homophily-based prompt tuning methods struggle to generalize across graphs with varying homophily levels, under both transductive and inductive settings.

 To address this issue, we leverage the connection between homophily and spectral characteristics \cite{chen2024polygcl,pmlr-v235-wan24g,duanunifying}, and examine limitations of existing graph prompt tuning methods from a spectral perspective.
 As shown in Figure \ref{fig:s_high_violin}, we observe significant spectral distribution diversity across graphs with different homophily levels.
 Notably, lower homophily correlates with an increase in the high-frequency area $S_{high}$.
-However, current methods are restricted to a single kind of spectral knowledge (i.e., low-frequency information) with low-frequency filters (e.g., GCN \cite{kipf2016semi}), and some \cite{sun2022gppt,liu2023graphprompt} even utilize self-supervised tasks which only preserve low-frequency information \cite{liu2022revisiting}.
-Given this observation, we further theoretically prove the \textit{spectral specificity} that optimal knowledge transfer requires alignment between pre-trained spectral filters and the intrinsic spectrum of the downstream graph. \textbf{While prompt tuning facilitates knowledge transfer through input manipulation, large spectral gaps between pre-trained knowledge and downstream graphs hinder optimal parameter learning due to limited supervision}, leading to the failure of existing methods.
+However, current methods are typically restricted to a single kind of spectral knowledge (i.e., low-frequency information) with low-pass filters (e.g., GCN \cite{kipf2016semi}).
+Given this observation, we theoretically prove the \textit{Spectral Specificity} principle: effective knowledge transfer requires alignment between pre-trained spectral filters and the intrinsic spectrum of downstream graphs.
+This reveals a twofold failure in existing methods: (1) \textbf{Knowledge Bottleneck} in the pre-training stage: single-filter models (e.g., low-pass filters) physically suppress high-frequency signals fundamental to heterophilic tasks, causing irreversible information loss; (2) \textbf{Utilization Bottleneck} in the prompt-tuning stage: even with a hybrid backbone, the inherent spectral diversity of downstream graphs often leads to partial alignment.
+Since each pre-trained filter captures a distinct frequency band, a specific downstream graph typically aligns with only a limited subset of filters, leaving the rich knowledge encoded in the remaining non-aligned filters underutilized.

-To address the heterophily issue in graph prompt tuning, we propose the \textbf{H}ybrid \textbf{S}pectral \textbf{G}raph \textbf{P}re-training and \textbf{P}rompt \textbf{T}uning model (HS-GPPT), which overcomes two challenges.
-The first challenge is: \textit{What spectral knowledge should be learned, and how?} Our analysis on spectral specificity shows that acquiring abundant spectral knowledge is essential for downstream generalization.
-Therefore, we adopt a hybrid GNN backbone based on Beta wavelet transformations \cite{tang2022rethinking,xu2024revisiting}, where each filter captures a distinct spectral band.
-Building on prior methods \cite{chen2024polygcl} that handle only low- and high-pass filters, we extend the pre-training process to cover multiple frequency bands, allowing the model to learn filter-specific knowledge and their integration.
+To address the heterophily issue in prompt tuning, we propose the \textbf{H}ybrid \textbf{S}pectral \textbf{G}raph \textbf{P}re-training and \textbf{P}rompt \textbf{T}uning model (HS-GPPT), which overcomes two challenges.
+The first challenge is: \textit{What spectral knowledge should be learned, and how?} Our analysis shows that acquiring abundant spectral knowledge is essential for generalization.
+Therefore, we adopt a hybrid GNN backbone, where each filter captures a distinct spectral band.
+Building on prior methods \cite{chen2024polygcl} that handle only low- and high-pass filters, we extend the pre-training process to cover diverse frequency bands, constructing an abundant spectral basis.